A liberal is open minded, understands the benefits of debate and compromise, and is tolerant of people with opposing views.

 As the rights of minorities, the poor and workers are eroded by tough guy Populists, so too are the rights of women, who are seen in the traditional role as homemakers and babymakers.
 Trump, Johnson, Bolsonaro, Xi Jinping, Putin, Urban and Recep Tayyip Erdoğan have token women in their administrations, not in their inner circles.
 The extreme right-wing party Vox, in Spain, believes – as did Franco – that domestic violence (men beating their wives) is a family affair and nothing to do with the law.
 They have fifty-two seats in the Spanish parliament.

 In the 1930s, the Nazi propaganda machine played the recurring message that foreigners and riffraff, Jews and gypsies, were holding Germany back from being great again.
-They accused those who opposed them as being liars and rival news outlets as spreading false news.
+Make Germany Great Again was a popular slogan.
+The Nazis accused those who opposed them as being liars and rival news outlets as spreading false news.
 When Hitler ascended to power in 1933, it was described as the ‘triumph of the will’ of the German people.

 The role of the liberal today, whether the inclination is left or right, is to stand up to populism and to engage with, support and represent parties that oppose authoritarianism, xenophobia and misogyny.
 As Churchill once said: Democracy is the worst form of government, except for all the others.

 Please Share with Your Favourite Social Media Sites